 “Saw what, Dad?
 You’re not making sense.
 And what’s all that noise?”

 The noise, however, seemed to be quieting down.
-Arch must have been holding the phone very close; his strained whisper was severely distorted by digital static.
+Arch must’ve been holding the phone very close.
+His strained whisper was severely distorted by digital static.
 “John, it was nailed to the ceiling!”

 “Wait,” John interjected, “you found a body?”